ultrazohm/ultrazohm_sw/docs/source/getting_started/tutorials/first_steps/first_steps.rst

 #.
 Start **Vitis** and open up the workspace folder ( ``ultrazohm_sw/vitis/workspace`` ) of the UltraZohm repository.

-   * Vitis is used, when changes to the code-base on the Processor (PS) have to be made.
+   * Vitis is used to change the code for the Processor (PS).
 E.g. if you want to run a control-algorithm on the ARM-Cortex processors of the UltraZohm, you have to make changes in Vitis.
-   * Vivado is used, when changes to the programmable logic (PL) on the FPGA have to be made.
+   * Vivado is used to change the programmable logic (PL), i.e., the FPGA of the Zynq UltraScale.

 #.
+Review the contents of ``uz_global_configuration.h`` before building the source code

+   * This file is the configuration file for the UltraZohm and has to be adjusted to your specific needs.
+   * Changes the ``UZ_HARDWARE_VERSION`` to the version  of *your* UltraZohm.
+   * See :ref:`global_configuration` for further details.

+#.
 Build the project by clicking on the red highlighted hammer visible in :numref:`build_workspace`.

    * Whenever changes have been made to the code base.
 This button has to always be pressed.
-   * If this button is not pressed after changes have been made, these changes can't be flashed onto the UltraZohm and the previousely build binary is programmed (without the changes!).
+   * If this button is not pressed after changes have been made, these changes can't be flashed onto the UltraZohm and the previously build binary is programmed (without the changes!).

    ..  _build_workspace:
    ..  figure:: ./img/build_workspace.png